kpunith8/Links-and-Tutorials/Git basics to advanced concepts.md

  User git
  AddKeysToAgent yes
  UseKeychain yes
- IdentityFile ~/.ssh/id_rsa
+ IdentityFile ~/.ssh/id_rsa_personal
 ```

-- Add your `SSH private key` to the ssh-agent and store your passphrase in the keychain.
+- Add your `SSH private key` to the `ssh-agent` and store your passphrase in the keychain.
-If you created your key with a different name, or if you are adding an existing key that has
+If you have created your key with a different name, or if you are adding an existing key that has
-a different name, replace id_rsa in the command with the name of your private key file.
+a different name, replace `id_rsa` in the command with the name of your private key file.
 ```
 $ ssh-add -K ~/.ssh/id_rsa_personal
 ```

-- Change the permission of your `id_rsa_personal` key as,
+- Change the permission of your `id_rsa_personal` key
 ```
 $ chmod 400 ~/id_rsa_personal
 ```

-- If you have already cloned using `https` remove the `origin` and reset the origin as follows,
+- If you have already cloned using `https` remove the `origin` and reset the origin to `ssh` as follows,
 ```
 $ git remote rm origin